K. K. Nayar: Personal life

 He was married to Sarasamma from Thiruvananthapuram after his studies and had a son named Sudhakaran.
 On his posting to United Provinces they divorced.
-Later he remarried to Shakuntala Nayar from a Kshatriya family, native of Uttar Pradesh in April 1946 and have a child named Marthanda Vikraman Nair.
+Later he remarried to Shakuntala Nayar from a Kshatriya family, native of Uttar Pradesh in April 1946 and have a child named Marthanda Vikraman Nayar.

 Public career

 Nayar joined Indian Civil Service in 1930 and served in various positions in Uttar Pradesh including Gonda (1946), Faizabad (1 June 1949 - 14 March 1950).
 He was the District magistrate having control over Ayodhya when Ram lalla idol was found inside Babri Masjid in 1949.
 He took voluntary retirement from service in 1952 and practiced law at the Allahabad High Court.
 Thereafter he joined Bharatiya Jana Sangh and was a member of Uttar Pradesh Legislative Assembly from 1965 to 1967.
 He got elected to 4th Lok Sabha from Bahraich (Lok Sabha constituency) as a candidate of Bharatiya Jan Sangh.